-According to its website, TRON “strives to construct a global free content entertainment system, utilizing blockchain technology.
+According to its website, TRON “strives to construct a global free content entertainment system, utilising blockchain technology.
 This protocol allows each user to freely publish, store, and own data.”

-A blockchain-based system for smart contracts and dapps (decentralized applications), the project’s stated aim is to decentralize the Internet.
-TRON wants to allow users to create content, websites and applications without having to rely on centralized services and without having to surrender control of their content.
+A blockchain-based system for smart contracts and dapps (decentralised applications), the project’s stated aim is to decentralise the Internet.
+TRON wants to allow users to create content, websites and applications without having to rely on centralised services and without having to surrender control of their content.

 In a world where global giants like Google, Apple, Facebook and Amazon control the lion’s share of profits and data, the goal is to give power back to users.
 By using the peer-to-peer power of modern networks, TRON will cut out the middlemen and allow content creators to connect directly with consumers.

 What to know if you're already a TRON holder

 TRON (TRX) is switching to a new blockchain and swapping out its tokens in June 2018.